-So here’s the solution that I’ve been reading about: Dedicate one entire weekend to fixing the issue of garage clutter.
+So here’s the solution that I’ve been reading about: Dedicate one entire weekend to organizing your garage.
 In two days, you can not only get rid of all the excess stuff you have stored in there, you can also begin (or finish, depending on your existing shelving or storage solutions) to reorganize it in an intuitive, easy-to-maintain manner.

 Let’s dive in!

-If you can guesstimate how much you’ll have to throw away, consider bringing in a dumpster or calling to request a bulk waste pickup from your trash service.
+If you can guesstimate how much you’ll have to throw away as you organize your garage, consider bringing in a dumpster or calling to request a bulk waste pickup from your trash service.
 Once you begin the process of organizing, it can be a real pain to be stuck with piles upon piles of stuff you’d like to toss out.

 Okay, let’s get started in earnest.
 Remember how Marie Kondo recommends removing every piece of clothing and putting it into a big pile?
-We’ll do the same thing in the garage, except we can acknowledge that it will take up a large part of your lawn and most things can’t be stacked.
+We’ll do the same thing as we organize the garage, except we can acknowledge that it will take up a large part of your lawn and most things can’t be stacked.